Deta-Cold/delta-firmware/docs/common/message-workflows.md

 send a ButtonRequest at any time to indicate that the user should confirm a transaction output or the total fee.

-Then the main process begins and Trezor will respond with TxRequest messages, which should be answered by TxAck message.
+Then the main process begins and detahard will respond with TxRequest messages, which should be answered by TxAck message.
 A TxRequest message has up to three parts.